arkon108/book-reviews/summaries/004-peopleware.md

 However arbitrary the goal of building the system was, the team accepted it as their own and were enthusiastic about it.
 Refocusing their attention on the company interest just made the project seem trivial and meaningless.

 Goals of the corporation will always seem arbitrary to people, but that's fine - most sport goals are totally arbitrary but people get completely involved in the sport's team goals.
 Important insight is that team don't achieve goals - individuals achieve goals.
 Most of the work on any project is done by individuals working alone.
-The purpose of the team isn't goal achievement, it's _goal alignement_.
+The purpose of the team isn't goal achievement, it's _goal alignment.
 When the team is fulfilling it's purpose, team members are more effective because they're more directed.

 The signs of the jelled teams: